All ideas with Demo as a contributor

 vanilla

-Change rogue’s special spell to knock rather than detect treasure.
+Change the Rogue’s special spell to knock rather than detect treasure.

 In variants that have the Pirate role, this would free up the spell of detect treasure to be their special spell.